amarpreetbhatia/amarpreetbhatia.github.io/DEPLOYMENT.md

    - Check that the repository is public
    - Verify the repository name is exactly `amarpreetbhatia.github.io`
    - Ensure GitHub Actions is enabled in repository settings
+   - Check that Pages source is set to "GitHub Actions"

 2. **Build Failures**
    - Check the Actions tab for error logs